Skip to content

 TeLoh Listed by thegentlemen Ransomware Group

-On June 3, 2026, the ransomware group known as thegentlemen added TE-LOH Germany GmbH to its public leak site, confirming that internal files had been exfiltrated from the German electronics manufacturing services provider.
+On June 3, 2026, the ransomware group known as thegentlemen added TE-LOH Germany GmbH to its public leak site, claiming that internal files had been exfiltrated from the German electronics manufacturing services provider.

 Public reporting indicates that TE-LOH, based in Norderstedt, Germany, was hit by a ransomware attack.
 The company, which has operated for more than 30 years, specializes in circuit board assembly, cable harness production, and complete electronic device manufacturing, often handling small to medium production runs for clients who entrust it with sensitive design and production data.